Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring: Introduction

-Similarly, in the context of multimode process monitoring, new modes would often appear continuously and different modes may share the similar significant features \cite{Huang2020structure}.
+Similarly, in the context of multimode process monitoring, new modes would often appear continuously and different modes may share similar significant features \cite{Huang2020structure}.
 In practical applications, it is often intractable to collect data from all modes.
-Zhang \textit{et al.} applied continual learning into multimode process monitoring \cite{zhang2021multimode}, where EWC was employed to settle the catastrophic forgetting of principal component analysis (PCA), referred to as PCA-EWC.
-However, data are static in each mode and the mode has to be identified by statistical characteristics of data, which makes it ineffective for multimode dynamic processes, as well as difficult to distinguish the operating deviations and dynamic anomalies.
+Zhang \textit{et al.} applied continual learning into multimode process monitoring \cite{zhang2021multimode}, where EWC was employed to settle the catastrophic forgetting of principal component analysis (PCA), referred to as PCA--EWC.
+However, data are assumed to be stationary in each mode and a mode is identified by statistical characteristics of data, which makes it ineffective for multimode nonstationary processes, as well as difficult to distinguish the operating deviations and dynamic anomalies.
+Sometimes, it may be intractable to accurately identify the mode switching only by prior knowledge.

-Against this background, this paper considers continual learning by extending EWC to PSFA, which is regarded as underlying multimode dynamic processes for the observed sequential data.
-The proposed method is referred to as PSFA-EWC.
-Data from each mode arrive sequentially and unknown modes are allowed.
-Moreover, the proposed algorithm would be best to distinguish the real faults and the normal operating derivations.
-When a new mode is identified by PSFA and prior knowledge, it is assumed that a set of data are collected before learning.
-A quadratic penalty term is introduced to avoid the dramatic changes of mode-relevant parameters when a new mode is trained \cite{delange2021a}.
-Similar to \cite{zhang2021multimode}, EWC is adopted to estimate the PSFA model parameter importance.
-The information from novel modes is assimilated while consolidating the learned knowledge simultaneously, thus delivering continual learning ability for successive modes.
+Against this background, this paper considers a novel PSFA approach with continual learning ability, which is regarded as underlying multimode nonstationary processes for the observed sequential data.
+Moreover, the proposed algorithm would be best to distinguish real faults and normal operating derivations.
+When a new mode is identified by PSFA and limited prior knowledge, a small set of data are collected before learning.
+A quadratic penalty term is introduced to avoid the dramatic changes of mode-relevant parameters when a new mode is trained, where EWC is adopted to estimate the PSFA model parameter importance.
+PSFA assumes that the noise follows multivariate Gaussian distribution in each mode, which makes it possible to estimate parameter importance by EWC.
+The proposed method is referred to as PSFA--EWC.